 John acquired his law degree, magna cum laude, from Boston College Law School where he was a Public Service Scholar and an editor of the Law Review.
 A first-generation college graduate, he received an undergraduate degree in public policy and religion from Brown University.

 Now based in San Francisco, John is the proud son of Vietnamese refugees who made a home in the Bay Area.
-Aside from lawyering, he enjoys woodworking, Giants baseball, and appreciating and exploring the reaches of Northern California with his family and friends.
+Aside from lawyering, he enjoys woodworking, Giants baseball, and appreciating the reaches of Northern California with his family and friends.